SantanaQ/Bookshelf/README.md

    - Start Tomcat and access the application at `http://localhost:8080/OnlineBookstore`.

 ## Features
+- Register new users
+- Login to a user's account
 - Browse books by category
 - View book details
 - Add books to the shopping cart